-Ms. Forsythe provided an overview of the Storage Policy conditionally approved in August 2019 and spoke to the following:
+Ms. Forsythe provided an overview of the conditionally approved August 2019 Water Storage Policy and spoke to the following:

-- Current Policy:
+- Current Policy.

-- o Foundational Components.

 - Potential Areas for Change:

 - Value Planning identified individual participant constraints and needs which the Reservoir Committee may wish to consider in the policy.

-- o State and Federal participation.
+- State and Federal participation.

-- o Delegating refinement of Policy to the ad hoc Reservoir Operations & Engineering Workgroup.
+- Delegating refinement of Policy to the ad hoc Reservoir Operations

+& Engineering Workgroup.

 - The Foundation of the Sites Project:

 - Storage Policy.

 - o Plan of Finance.

 - o Operations Plan.

 - Next Steps:

 - Refer to Reservoir Operations and Engineering Workgroup for policy updates.

 - Target revisions and determine if further work is needed in 2 months.

 - Individual agency legal review.

 - Initiate Plan of Finance development.

 - Review approach at September meeting.

-Continue to develop operations Plan along with permits and operating agreements.
+- Continue to develop operations Plan along with permits and operating agreements.

-Discussion followed with no action taken.
+Lengthy discussion followed with no action taken.